 KIA Motors joins GM with an even more dramatic shift from their relatively simple encircled red lettering,

 to a much more abstract and striking design.
 This represents a risk for the automaker, as any big shift in logo design caries a risk of losing immediate recognize-ability.
 It would seem that KIA is banking on continuing their recent success and hoping to mirror it with this new logo as well.
+These are the types of decisions that the agency helping to design your logo can help with.

 Pharmaceutical giant Pfizer says, “We’re unlocking the pill to reveal Pfizer’s DNA,” with their new logo.
 On their new website, they state, “After 171 years, we arrive at a new era.
 A time of extraordinary focus on science and dedication to patients.
 Pfizer is no longer in the business of just treating diseases — we’re curing and preventing them.”